tunaphish/blog/content/notes/inbox.md

 I think there is room for both?
 Avoiding the highlight real but accepting the boringness of life.
 Romanticize your boring life.
 Because those are the things that matter.
 Being in the moment and appreciating each day by day.
 Each breath.
 Each moment.
 I think that's the way to go.

 I had that idea for a combat system before.
 Trying to recreate that feeling at least.
 A system for exposing enemy weakness and a system that builds up your strength and timing both systems to align at the right time for a huge multiplier is rare but when it happens you go crazy.

+# absolutely wild
+yesterday was launch, which was my focus for the entire day... and then I went home and played apex all day. is that adrenaline rush worth it?

+I do bond a bit with harls but I think the multiplayer gaming phase of my life might be over.
+I think most people stop during transitions in their life.
+New jobs.
+Parents.

+I'm listening to the lofi mix for omori right now and it's hitting me in the feels.
+Inspiring me to do game development despite [[giving-up-game-development]].
+(the fact that foam doesn't work with MDX currently is a bit frustrating)

+Anyways I have to develop the core art competency before I can do anything.
+I guess cool projects aren't enough to motivate me.
+KV actually did kill my motivation a bit when he said he wouldn't watch it (which obviously wasn't his intention).
+He wouldn't watch any of the content I'd generate tho.

+I haven't really been thinking too deeply about concepts though.

+Actually for work I did.
+You need to protect against unknown situations.
+This case network hops with retries.
+I think I already mention that in [[handling-client-integration]] though.

+Fuck this omori electro remix slaps.
+WHEN DO I FIND THE TIME.
+I AM HAPPY.
+I AM MORE FIT THEN I'VE BEEN IN A LONG TIME.
+I HAVE COOL CLOTHES.
+I'M MAKING FRIENDS.

+I"M JUST SO TIRED AFTER WORK.
+HOW DO PEOPLE DO IT.
+WHERE DO I FIND THE TIME.
+I WANT TO ROMANTICISE MY LIFE.
+MAKE A GOOD LIFE FOR ME.
+FOR RENA.

+BUT I...
+I WANT TO MAKE A GAME.
+IT WILL TAKE SO MUCH TIME.
+BUT I WANT IT.
+I WANT IT ALL.